-Dr. Lindsey lives in Cleveland with her husband and three cats: Merlin, Wiley and Remy.
+Dr. Lindsey lives in Cleveland with her husband and her cat, Remy.
 She enjoys horseback riding, is an avid gardener, and is trying to develop her photography skills.

-Karen grew up and still resides in North Olmsted.
-Her love of animals began at a very young age while watching her grandfather judge dog shows and breed Boxers and Shih Tzus.
+Karen’s love of animals began at a very young age while watching her grandfather judge dog shows and breed Boxers and Shih Tzus.
 Her passion turned into a career in 1988 when she entered an Animal Productivity and Care program in Middleburg Heights where she became a certified veterinary assistant.
 In 1997, Karen interviewed, hired, and trained Dr. Smith (before she was a doctor) for a receptionist position at MetroPet Animal Hospital in Berea.
-Now Karen manages both Emerald and Sandstone Animal Hospital’s daily operations, such as inventory and OSHA safety protocols for the staff.
+Now Karen manages both Emerald and Sandstone Animal Hospital’s daily operations, such as inventory, staffing, training, and OSHA safety protocols for the staff.
 She is certified as Fear Free and is training her staff to use fear free handling in everyday practice.

 Karen married her high school sweetheart.
-Together, they have 2 teenage daughters, 4 dogs, and 1 cat.
-She has served on the Board of Trustees of the Cleveland Edges Skating Club for the past several years and currently holds the position of President.
-Her free time is spent watching her daughters ice skate on a synchronized skating team, reading, and enjoying the outdoors.
+Together, they have 2 daughters in college, 2 dogs, and 1 cat.
+She has served on the Board of Trustees of the Cleveland Edges Skating Club for the past several years, including the position of President for several years.
+Her free time is spent watching her daughter ice skate on a synchronized skating team, reading, and enjoying the outdoors.

 Briana grew up with many different animals, from dogs and cats to horses, skunks, and alpacas.
-She attended many dog shows with her mom and their show dog, Buttons the briard.
+She attended many dog shows with her mom and their show dog, Buttons the Briard.
 When she was ten years old, she snuck into her parents’ bathroom with her miniature schnauzer, a pair of clippers, and a picture of a schnauzer for reference.
 She tried her hardest to get that dog to look like the one in the picture, and that was when she fell in love with grooming.
 It turned out better than expected, and mom was very impressed.
 She kept practicing and got her very first job at a grooming salon when she turned 18.
-The groomers there, including her current co-worker Sheila, helped her refine her skills.
-She has been a professional groomer for 6 years.
+She has been a professional groomer for 11 years.